top of page

 Short bio (64 words)

 Gabriel Herrera is an NYC- and Central PA-based jazz trombonist and composer who has cemented himself as a rising star in the jazz world.
-Having performed at internationally acclaimed venues such as the Montreux Jazz Festival, Lincoln Center, and Jazz a Vienne, Herrera has also had the pleasure of sharing the stage with notable musicians including Emmet Cohen, Terri Lyne Carrington, and Craig Taborn.
+Having performed at internationally acclaimed venues such as the Montreux Jazz Festival, Lincoln Center, and Jazz à Vienne, Herrera has also had the pleasure of sharing the stage with notable musicians including Emmet Cohen, Terri Lyne Carrington, and Craig Taborn.

-Medium bio (206 words)
+Medium bio (205 words)

 Gabriel Herrera is a trombonist and composer who has performed at internationally-acclaimed venues including the Montreux Jazz Festival and Lincoln Center and shared the stage with jazz icons such as Emmet Cohen, Terri Lyne Carrington, and Craig Taborn.